Healthdirect Free Australian health advice you can count on.

 • flat or raised

-If you are infected with a type of HPV that causes cancer, the virus can cause changes to the cervical cells, which can eventually lead to cancer.
+If you are infected with a 'high risk' type of HPV, the virus can cause changes to your cervical cells that may eventually lead to cervical cancer.
 There are usually no symptoms, but some people may notice:

 If you notice any of these symptoms, see your doctor.